crapthings/meteor-multiple-accounts-sandbox/README.md

 ### bind issue

-> "The bind() function creates a new function (a bound function) with the same function body (internal call property in ECMAScript 5 terms) as the function it is being called on (the bound function's target function) with the this value bound to the first argument of bind(), which cannot be overridden."
+> "The bind() function creates a new function (a bound function) with the same function body (internal call property in ECMAScript 5 terms) as the function it is being called on (the bound function's target function) with the this value bound to the first argument of bind(), **which cannot be overridden.**"

 ```js
 let context1 = {